WelshDan/quiztime/README.md

 - Quiztime is run on a mock Python terminal created by Code Institute
 - It is connected to an excel file which not only supplies the questions but stores the results
+- An import of rich has been used to provide color to text
 - The project is deployed via Heroku

 #### 1.3 Link to Quiztime